rebelsky/sams-assorted-musings-reflections/working-in-pairs-on-hw-2018-02-23.md

 partner.
 Remember that you have to be pretty damn smart to get into Grinnell; if your partner seems to be having trouble, they probably still have some useful ideas that you would benefit from hearing and debating.
-I have watched many students with experience solutions that they could come up with quickly that are, nonetheless, not very good solutions.
+I have watched many students with experience quickly develop solutions that are, nonetheless, not very good solutions.

 As I said in class, one of the best pairs I've ever seen was A and B.
 A was the SGA president.
 B was one of the best CS students I've taught;